 Inkjet or Laser Printing?By Online Labels

 Any time you're in the market for a new printer, the unavoidable question emerges, "Laser or Inkjet?"
 It can be an intimidating question for people who don't know the difference.
-Here is what you need to know when deciding which printer to get for your labeling projects.
+Here is what you need to know when deciding between laser and inkjet printers for your labeling projects.

 How to Determine Your Printer Type

 Below are five quick ways to see what type of printer you already own.